Jingkang50/OpenOOD/README.md

 ## Get Started

-To setup the environment, we use `conda` to manage our dependencies, and CUDA 10.1 to run our experiments.
+To setup the environment, we use `conda` to manage our dependencies.

+Our developers use `CUDA 10.1` to do experiments.

 You can specify the appropriate `cudatoolkit` version to install on your machine in the `environment.yml` file, and then run the following to create the `conda` environment:
 ```bash